bjaxqq/GDD200/README.md

 ### Portfolio Website

 The only file provided on this repository is `index.html`, and this is because our first task was to create a basic [portfolio website](https://mywebspace.quinnipiac.edu/bajackson1/200/index.html) to publish our assignments.
-If you go to the file, you will be directed to the website where you can see the individual assignments and final project.
+If you go to this link, you will be directed to the website where you can see the individual assignments and final project.